trisha/sun-voyage-client/README.md

 # Sun Voyage (API)
-This is the back-end for Sun Voyage (pronounced like 'Bon Voyage'), a decoupled fullstack app.
+This is the frontend for Sun Voyage (pronounced like 'Bon Voyage'), a decoupled fullstack app.

 sun-voyage.herokuapp.com